Double-Auction Mechanisms for Resource Trading Markets: Price-anticipating Scenario -- Stackelberg Formulation

-The above observation provides strong support for our proposed PALL mechanism when compared with the price-anticipating mechanism of Section~\ref{price_anticipating_section} whose efficiency loss (for any $\{U_m\}$ including linear user pay-offs and any $V$) is $100\%$.
+In summary, the above observations provide strong support for our proposed PAM-S mechanism when compared with the PAM-N mechanism of Section~\ref{price_anticipating_section} where the efficiency loss (for any $\{U_m\}$ and any $V$) is always $100\%$.